jkey-67/spyglass/README.md

   <img align="middle" src="https://raw.githubusercontent.com/jkey-67/spyglass/master/src/vi/ui/res/logo_splash.png">
 </p>

-# Welcome To Spyglass 1.6
+# Welcome To EVE Spyglass 1.6

-Spyglass is an intel visualisation and alarm system for [EVE Online](http://www.eveonline.com).
+EVE Spyglass is an intel visualisation and alarm system for [EVE Online](http://www.eveonline.com).
 This too gathers information from in game chat channels and presents the data on a [dotlan](http://evemaps.dotlan.net/map/Catch#npc24) generated map.
 The map is highlighted in real time as players report intel in monitored chat channels.

 Spyglass 1.6 is written with Python 3.10, using PySide6 for the graphical interface and audio playback, BeautifulSoup4 for SVG parsing.